 About the author:

 Alexander believes in the fruitful power of local businesses, even in today’s jungle of online opportunities.
 He founded the Slowretail Blog back in 2007 and is regularly booked as a speaker in the brand retail industry.
-You can best reach him via LinkedIn or personal mail.
+Personally, you can best reach him via LinkedIn.